 However, these can be tackled through effective salary negotiation.

-Now moving on to the tips to negotiate a raise:
+So, moving on to the tips to negotiate a raise in salary:

 1. Preparation is the key to an effective Salary Negotiation